wendydesilva/SSD_Assignment2/README.md

-# SSD_# Assignment2
+# SSD_ Assignment2

 IDE Used - Visual Studio Code

 # Prerequisites

-  Should have Visusl Studio Code and XAMPP Server installed
+  Should have Visual Studio Code and XAMPP Server installed

 # Follow the below steps to setup the application